beeware/beeware/docs/tutorial/tutorial-camera.rst

     def main():
         return HelloWorld()

-The first highlighted code block creates two widgets, an ``ImageView`` to display the photo and a ``Button`` to take the photo, and adds them to the GUI layout.
-The second highlighted code block defines the event handler that either takes the photo or throws an appropriate error.
+The first highlighted code block creates two widgets and adds them to the GUI layout.
+The user can click the ``Button`` widget to take a photo, which will then be displayed in the ``ImageView`` widget.
+The second highlighted code block defines the event handler that either launches the camera or displays an error message.
+If the camera is successfully launched and a picture is taken, the image is set to the ``ImageView`` widget's ``image`` attribute and displayed.

-Device Permissions
+Device permissions
 ==================

 We will try to run the application on our mobile device, but find we are not